CatAisa/manual-app/README.md

 - has_many :procedures
 - has_many :comments
 - has_many :releases
+- has_many :likes
-- has_many :like_manuals, through: :likes, source: manual
+- has_many :like_manuals, through: :likes, source: :manual

 ## manualsテーブル